gin66/FastAccelStepper/README.md

 The acceleration/deacceleration aka timer overflow interrupt reports to perform one calculation round in around 300us.
 Thus it can keep up with the chosen 10 ms planning ahead time.

+### ESP32

+### BOTH

 The used formula is just s = 1/2 * a * t² = v² / (2 a) with s = steps, a = acceleration, v = speed and t = time.
 The performed square root is an 8 bit table lookup.
 Sufficient exact for this purpose.

 The low level command queue for each stepper allows direct speed control - when high level ramp generation is not operating.
-This allows precise control of the stepper, if the code, generating the commands, can cope with the stepper speed.
+This allows precise control of the stepper, if the code, generating the commands, can cope with the stepper speed (beware of any Serial.print in your hot path).

 ## TODO